rizac/eGSIM/README.md

 ## Python library

-eGSIM can also be installed and used as a Python package.
+eGSIM can also be installed and used as a Python package under specific Python versions and OSs (see below) according to OpenQuake compatibilities.

 This approach bypasses the web API and, while requiring a steeper learning curve to directly call core functions, allows local execution on the CPU with greater control over optimization.